 Over the last 30 years Abigail has worked as a performer, choreographer and director specialising in contemporary circus and physical theatre.
 She has directed numerous events, projects and shows around the world: original touring theatre, live arena shows, and stadium shows including productions for Stufish in the UK, China and UAE.
 Abigail created No Sweat, an all female contemporary circus, dance and theatre show that toured the UK and Europe.
 In 2015 Abigail was the aerial choreographer for the South East Asian Games in Singapore and repeated this role for their National Day Parade in 2016.
 In 2017 Abigail was show conceiver and director for the SOHO show that premiered at The Peacock theatre in London.

 Abigail has been practicing yoga across the world with teachers in London, Paris, Singapore, Hong Kong, Thailand, and Australia since 1998.
 When she discovered the centre de création she instinctively knew that it would be the ideal place to deepen her yoga practice and create a beautiful, holistic space for others to share the experience.
+Abigail qualified as a Vinyasa Yoga teacher in 2019, training at Vinyasa Yoga School, Rishikesh northern India.

 production director & tottenham football supporter